Civil Actions Guidelines

 - Surety Bonds - must be signed and sealed by a registered agent in the State of Florida.
 Bond amount must be double the amount listed in the complaint or the amount set by court order.

-- Surety bond approval - requires a $7.50 service charge for approval on all bonds posted.
+- Surety bond approval - requires an $8.50 service charge for approval on all bonds posted.

 - Deposits - accepted in form of cashier's check, money order or cash.
 Cashier checks and money orders to be made payable to: Clerk of the Circuit Court.